Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

   <br> If U.F = 0.8 that means 80% is used for placing the cells and 20% is used for routing.

   ![photo_2024-03-20_00-36-44](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/e51befee-57fb-461c-ad95-7de824967579)
-  Ideally, the utilization factor should be 0.5 or 0.6.
+  Ideally, the utilization factor should be 0.5 or 0.6, and the remaining area used for optimization purposes, i.e. to add any buffers or extra cells, routing etc.

   <b>Aspect Ratio</b>
   <br>It is defined as the ratio of height and width of the core.